 $20-45 sliding scale (no one will be turned away for lack of funds).
 More info on Yoga page.

-Who: The magic of this class is created by the energy of each person who enters this sacred space.
-All experience levels, sizes, abilities, genders, and ages are welcome.
+Who we are: BSY is taught collaboratively by compassionate and experienced teachers, who are committed to holding space for people of color to move, breath and circle together in mindful yogic practices.
+The magic of this class is created by the energy of each person who enters this sacred space.
+This is a body-positive, queer friendly space.
+All experience levels, sizes, abilities, gender identities, and ages are welcome – and celebrated!

 And: Chocolate will be served!
-At the end of practice enjoy some time for fellowship and Taza Chocolates.
+At the end of practice enjoy some time for fellowship and chocolates from our sponsors, Fine & Raw and Mast Brothers.

 Get in touch!
 Email us at email@example.com